GrapheneOS/AttestationServer/README.md

 be safely modified while the server is running to have it kick in for the next email alert cycle.

 Only SMTPS (SMTP over TLS) with a valid certificate is supported for remote email servers.
-STARTTLS is deliberately not supported because it's less secure.
+STARTTLS is deliberately not supported because it's less secure unless encrypted is enforced, in which case it makes more sense to use SMTPS anyway.
 The username must also be the full address for sending emails.

 For example, making an initial configuration: